 - If you are able to get pregnant and are not using 2 kinds of birth control.

-- If you are planning to get pregnant within 1 month before care, during care, or within 1 month after care has ended.
+- If you are planning to get pregnant within 1 month before treatment, during treatment, or within 1 month after your last dose.

 - If you are breast-feeding.
 Do not breast-feed while you take this drug or for 1 month after you stop this drug.

 - If you are taking any of these drugs: Demeclocycline, doxycycline, minocycline, tetracycline, a product that has vitamin A in it, a product that is like vitamin A, or St. John’s wort.

 This is not a list of all drugs or health problems that interact with this drug.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take this drug with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 - Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.

 - Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how this drug affects you.

 - Lowered night eyesight may happen.
 This may be sudden.
 This may clear up after you stop the drug but sometimes it may not go away.